Have a general question about COVID-19?

 If symptoms are mild, it may not be necessary to test.
-Those who can isolate at home for seven days after their symptoms start could consider doing that rather than trying to seek testing.
-They could stop isolating if it has been seven days since the symptoms started and at least three days since the last fever.
+Those who can isolate at home for at least ten days after their symptoms start could consider doing that if testing was not available.
+It is recommended that you do isolate and avoid contact with others until:

 I have been around someone else who was exposed to a person with COVID-19.
 What should I do?